The Importance of Good Posture in the Workplace

 - Get medical attention after injuries -- After a slip, fall or injury, assess the accident and any damage that might have occurred as a result.
 Injuries may cause broken bones, fractures, or joint displacements that if not fixed, can cause permanent posture problems.

-- Take Breaks -- If you feel as if you’re becoming too stiff or sore while sitting at your desk, take a 20 minute break and walk around your office.
+- Take Breaks -- If you feel as if you’re becoming too stiff or sore while sitting at your desk, take a 5-10 minute break and walk around your office or at least stand and stretch.
 This will loosen your bones, joints and tendons to allow you to continue working throughout your day.

 Finding the Right Chiropractor